interactafraz/afcal/README.md

 ### Dashboard (dashboard.php)

 The dashboard lists all existing reminders and allows you to enable/disable them.
+Reminders only appear in the RSS feed when they are enabled.
 To enable/disable reminders via GET parameters, use `dashboard.php?start=reminder-id` or `dashboard.php?stop=reminder-id`.

 To add/remove reminders, use the `Edit list` button, which opens a form with the following fields: